 Clare has a background in government, university and private sectors, focusing in program management with additional experience in stakeholder management and business development.
 She was program manager at Sense-T, an IoT focused research program at the University of Tasmania, managing 16 research projects with more than $20 million in research funding, the majority of which conducted data service innovation research in agriculture.
 More recently, Clare was business development manager for Ag-Tech company, The Yield, and was also vice-president for startup peak industry body, Startup Tasmania.

 Sam’s focus is on data discovery and business models for data sharing.
-She is co-founder of agri-data start-up Wollemi.io, a farmer-centric marketplace for agi-food data with a mission to make data easily accessible to everyone so as to accelerate next generation innovation in the agri-food supply chain.
-Sam is a media founder with over 20 years’ experience building digital media brands (National Geographic, TED, Harvard Business Review) across consumer and B2B channels in Australia, Africa and South East Asia.
+She is co-founder of climate fintech start-up Wollemi.io, which uses data to manage climate-related financial risk in the land and farming sector.
+Sam has over 20 years’ in thought leadership and digital media (National Geographic, TED, Harvard Business Review) working in Australia, Africa and South East Asia.
+She is a Sustainability Masters candidate at the University of Sydney.

 CyQIQ is a systems integrator and consultancy that specialise in smart city technology, framework and strategies.
 Since its establishment in 2015 it has been at the forefront of technological advancement across APAC, providing business solutions and services for some of the region’s leading government smart city initiatives, and helping its clients gain award-winning recognition for their work in the digital innovation space.
 It also offer strategic guidance to assist its clients to improve workflows and efficiency, and use technology to make our cities more liveable and sustainable.